Bhumikashivaram/-Vehicle-Performance-Prediction/README.md

 # -Vehicle-Performance-Prediction

-The objective of the dataset is to predict performance of vehicle using linear regression
+The objective of the dataset is to predict the performance of vehicles using linear regression

-Data Definition:
-Attribute Information:
+Data Definition: Attribute Information:

 Kilometer_per_liter: distance in kilometer traveled per liter.

-cylinders: No of cylinders
+cylinders: No cylinders

 displacement: displacement

-horsepower: Horsepower is a unit of measurement of power, or the rate at which work is done, usually in reference to the output of engines or motors
+horsepower: Horsepower is a unit of measurement of power, or the rate at which work is done, usually about the output of engines or motors

 weight: Weight of car